robynm/amp-iframe-messenger/README.md

 # amp-iframe-messenger
-View message payloads sent by Google AMP iframes
+A Chrome extension for viewing message payloads sent by Google AMP iframes